jsacco1/utils/bash_commands.md

   `top`

   A good check is to run bwa mem with forward and reverse FASTQ files.
 If memory runs out, the system will automatically kill the process.

+  Adjust swapiness value if you run out of memory on a Linux system.(See: https://linuxize.com/post/create-a-linux-swap-file/)

 ### Loading files
   Untar file